KrystianZakrys/iEployee/README.md

 ## To-Do
-- [ ] !!!
-Modify position changing form
+- [ ] Modify position changing form NEED REBUILDING
-- [ ] Write some unit tests Backend/Frontend - weekend
 - [ ] Refactor/ clear code to be somehow maintainable - weekend
-- [ ] Add comments and documentation
 - [ ] ???
 Separate Form Model from Data Model in Angular
+- [ ] Write some unit tests Backend/Frontend - weekend
+- [x] Add comments and documentation
 - [x] Add Forms Validation and Messages/Popups what eva
 - [x] Make Angular Component for validation errors and messages
 - [x] Change all forms to reactive forms